Visa policy of Taiwan: TWAC (Taiwan Arrival Card)

-Before entering Republic of China (Taiwan), all travellers, are required to submit an TWAC online, which provides personal information, trip details and health declaration, to Taiwan immigration.
+Before entering Taiwan, all visitors (Note: Except for foreign nationals holding "Alien Resident Certificate", "Resident Visa", or "Diplomatic ID card", People of Mainland, Hong Kong and Macau with Single Entry & Exit Permit and nationals without household registration with residence certificates of Taiwan Area.) are required to submit a TWAC online, which provides personal information and trip details, to Taiwan immigration.

 The TWAC must be submitted within three days before the date of arrival in Taiwan, to avoid unnecessary delays during immigration clearance.
-It is free of charge and is not a visa, so travellers may have different requirements according to their nationality.
+It is free of charge and is not a visa, so visitors may have different requirements according to their nationality.